 Shopping.
 Residents at Park Michigan have convenient access to grocery shopping.

-Target and Whole Foods are a bit further west along Roosevelt Rd, and a new Mariano’s recently opened on Clark St. There are also several convenience stores in the immediate area.
+Target and Whole Foods are a bit further west along Roosevelt Rd, and there is a Mariano’s on Clark St. There are also several convenience stores in the immediate area.
 There are full-service pharmacies in the Jewel and Target, and a Walgreens is two short blocks west on Roosevelt Rd.

 There are scores of dining and nightlife options within a few blocks’ walk of Park Michigan, and their number is growing.